 One of the most common questions I hear from gaited horse owners is whether it is all right to canter, or to trot, their gaited horse.
+Or, can gaited horses canter?
 In regard to both questions, the answer is, "that depends."

 Someone who rides a laterally oriented horse may do well to encourage the horse to canter, as it will teach it how to break up that addictive, lazy habit of pacing or step pacing, and teach it the basics of working off the haunches and rounding up through the back.
 The stronger and better conditioned the horse, the less likely it is to pace.
 It's unlikely that an animal with a very strong tendency toward pace would learn to trot before establishing a more square gait, and this would not be as productive as cantering, in any case.

 On the other hand, a horse with a strong natural tendency to trot will have difficulty learning to gait if allowed to do so, while encouraging the diagonally oriented animal to canter often leads to a specific gait problem that is difficult to fix, once the habit has been started.